Cinderella The Beginning

 Cinderella Of The Brothers Grimm

 In the beginning of the 19th century Brothers Grimm decided to add Cinderella to their fairy tale collection.
-Grimm´s hesitated first because they considered Cinderella mainly as a French fairy tale.
+Brothers hesitated first because they considered Cinderella mainly as a French fairy tale.
 As a result they made Cinderella more fitting to Germanic fairy tale tradition.
-Grimm´s Brothers Cinderella was no longer daughter of count but she was a daughter of merchant and they did not live in a town but in the rural country side.
+Grimm´s Brothers Cinderella was no longer daughter of a count but she was a daughter of merchant and they did not live in a town but in the rural country side.
 Brother´s Grimm version of Cinderella is dark and sadistic.
-Stepsisters cut their heels off so that the glass slipper would fit and during Cinderella´s wedding white doves fly down from the heavens and pick stepsisters eyes turning them blind for the rest of their miserable lives.
+Stepsisters cut their heels off so that the glass slipper would fit and during Cinderella´s wedding, white doves fly down from the heavens and pick stepsisters eyes making them blind for the rest of their miserable lives.